tmhglnd/drumcode/docs/reference.md

 - (number) feedback 0 - 127 (default = 90)
 - (number) damping 0 - 127 (default = 70)

+### `dc.fx.degrade~`

+A degrading filter effect, giving a "8bit style" to the sound.
+Consisting of a downsampling algorithm.
+The parameter ranges from 0-127 for ease of use with MIDI values.

+inlets:
+1. (signal) sound to be degraded
+2. (number) degrading amount 0-127 (default = 64)

+arguments:
+- (number) degrading amount 0-127 (default = 64)

 ### `dc.fx.distortion~`

 A distortion effect in an "analog soft-clipping style".
 The distortion amount is set in a range from 0-127 for ease of use with MIDI values.